Final Behavioral Banner

 This program addresses the needs of children, youth, and families who are experiencing difficulties such as traumatic, academic, emotional, or social stress.

-The outpatient program offers individual, family, and group therapy depending on the needs of the child and youth.
+The Outpatient Program offers individual, family, and group therapy depending on the needs of the child and youth.
 Participants will work together with a therapist to work towards overall well-being.

-For more information, please call Listaree Brickey, Assistant Director of Outpatient, at 215-482-1423 ext.
-1292 or lbrickey@northernchildren.org.
+For more information, please call Listaree Brickey, Assistant Director of Outpatient, at 215-482-1423 or lbrickey@northernchildren.org.

 Inquire